The Berlitz story

 Maximilian Berlitz grew up in the Black Forest region of Germany, the son of a family of teachers and mathematicians.
-He emigrated to the United States in 1870.
-The language fan, Maximilian taught Greek, Latin and six other European languages there, using the strict, traditional "grammar-translation" method.
+He immigrated to the United States in 1870.
+A language prodigy, Berlitz taught Greek, Latin and six other European languages, using the traditional "grammar-translation" method.

-After he had successfully taught as a private tutor for a while, he joined the Warner Polytechnic College in Providence, where he became Professor of French and German.
-However, the college was not as impressive as its name.
-Berlitz was soon the owner, dean, head teacher and the only member of the faculty, all rolled into one.
+After he taught as a private tutor, he joined the Warner Polytechnic College in Providence, Rhode Island, where he became professor of French and German.
+A standout in the small college, Berlitz was soon the owner, dean, head teacher and only member of the faculty, all in one.

-As he needed an assistant for French, Berlitz employed a young Frenchman named Joly, who obviously came with top references.
+Needing an assistant to teach French, Berlitz hired a young Frenchman named Joly.
 When Joly arrived in Providence, he found that his employer was completely exhausted, feverish and very ill.
 The situation only worsened when Berlitz found out that his new assistant did not speak a single word of English.
 Desperately trying to find a way to use Joly in his teaching, Berlitz instructed him to explain objects using gestures and to act out verbs as well as he could.
 He then returned to bed.

 The birth of the Berlitz Method®

-He returned to the classroom six weeks later, expecting his desperate students to be angry with him.
-Instead, he found his students engaging in an animated exchange of questions and answers - in elegant French.
-The normal venerable atmosphere of a traditional classroom had disappeared.
+Berlitz returned to the classroom six weeks later, expecting his students to be angry with him.
+Instead, he found his students engaging in an animated exchange of questions and answers – in perfect French.
+The normally staid and quiet atmosphere of a traditional classroom had disappeared.
 His students were also much further ahead in terms of what they had learned than Berlitz would have achieved in the same period of time.
-Berlitz came to a significant conclusion: the "emergency solution" had formed the basis for a completely new method of teaching.
-The strict learning method had to give way to an animated process of discovery.
+Berlitz realized the efficacy of his "emergency solution" and used it to form the basis of a completely new method of teaching.
+The traditional learning method had given way to an animated process of discovery.

 A changing world

-From the founding of the company in 1878 onwards, Berlitz primarily focused on the needs of travelers and private individuals.
-However, customers' demands changed in the 50s.
-Berlitz, the company, found itself faced with a growing number of business people, professionals and technicians preparing for assignments abroad and needing language skills for their new tasks.
-Large companies were booking courses for many of their employees and their families, where rapid learning was top priority.
+From the founding of the company in 1878 onward, Berlitz primarily focused on the needs of travelers and interested individuals.
+However, customer demands changed in the 1950s, and Berlitz, now a multinational company, found itself faced with a growing number of professionals who needed language skills to prepare for assignments abroad.
+Large companies were booking courses for groups of employees and their families, and made it clear that rapid learning was their top priority.